Knee Pain

 Why does my knee hurt?

 Knee pain can be caused by a wide range of conditions – and it isn’t always the result of an injury.
 Overuse, muscle weakness, age-related wear and tear, or even how you walk can put extra strain on your knees.
+In some cases, an underlying medical issue can also affect joint health, which is why it’s important to pay attention to symptoms and follow your doctor’s guidance when needed.

 Common causes of knee pain include: